ohpyupi/study.security-plus/wireless-network-and-security.md

   * Dish Antenna
     * Highly directional antenna type for long-range point-to-point bridging links
  * An optimal WAP antenna placement provides a countermeasure against war driving attack

+### Wireless Bridge
+* A type of device that is used for interconnecting two or more physically separated network segments

 ### WLAN
 * Disabling SSID broadcast will make a WLAN harder to discover